-The dean of Harpur College of Arts and Sciences is the college's chief administrative and academic officer, and leads it in accordance with the University's mission and goals.
-Among the dean's general responsibilities are to consult with faculty to develop curricula; to establish standards of academic excellence and integrity; to foster excellence in teaching and research; to provide leadership for private fundraising; to facilitate new approaches to student learning and enable effective career development; to promote interdisciplinary collaboration; to administer the college's budget; to recruit faculty; to help develop institutional partnerships and support recruitment efforts; and to take a leading role in other faculty personnel matters, including tenure, promotion, and renewal.
+The dean of Harpur College of Arts and Sciences is the college's chief administrative and academic officer and leads it in accordance with the University's mission and goals.
+The dean's general responsibilities include fostering excellence in teaching and research; establishing standards of academic excellence and integrity; recruiting and retaining faculty; consulting with faculty to develop curricula; facilitating new approaches to student learning and promoting effective career development; fostering interdisciplinary collaboration; strategic budget planning; providing leadership for private fundraising; helping to develop institutional partnerships and support recruitment efforts; and taking a leading role in faculty personnel matters, including tenure, promotion, and renewal.
 The dean serves as chair of the Harpur College Council and acts to implement such academic policies as may be determined by that body.
 The dean of Harpur College of Arts and Sciences reports to the executive vice president for academic affairs and provost.